JessicaFB/Apple-vs-Android-Twitter-NLP/README.md

 # Apple-vs-Android-Twitter-NLP
-An analysis of Twitter comments to determine user sentiments about Apple and Google products
+An analysis of Twitter comments to determine user sentiments about Apple vs. Google products.